sl4sh73r/-----------/README.md

 # Encrypt on python

-This is my project, which provides the functionality of encrypting and decrypting files and text using various algorithms such as 3DES, AES, Blowfish, and Grasshopper.
+This is my project, which provides the functionality of encrypting and decrypting files and text using various algorithms such as 3DES, AES, Blowfish,Cast5 and Grasshopper.

 ## Installation